 Why Is Network Security Important?

 Without effective network security, you essentially have your data there for the taking.
 Cyber crime is on the rise, and cyber threats are getting smarter and sneakier.
 Even with the most basic network security, you can effectively deter a huge host of malware, viruses, and hacking attempts.
 Overall, network security is critical to preventing data breaches, which can take a huge toll on your business’s credibility and finances.

 Let’s have a look at the different elements involved with network security:

 1. Access Control

 Define and manage user roles and their access privileges to network and sensitive data.
-This applies to both customers and employee identities.
+This applies to both customer and employee identities.
 With one digital identity per user, you can easily manage and monitor each individual and their activity.
 As mentioned briefly above, users within a business often accumulate more access privileges than they need to do their job.
 The more access users have, the more likely a data breach is to occur.

-Take care to protect all applications and software that you use within your business.
-This applies to internally-built programs as well as bought ones.
+It’s crucial to take care to protect all applications and software that you use within your business.
+This applies to internally built programs as well as bought ones.
 All applications are suspect to vulnerabilities that attackers frequently exploit for unauthorised access.

 5. Hardware Security

 Hardware security is another component that works to complement software security and is not to be overlooked when put beside its technological counterparts.
-In contrast to anti-virus applications, hardware security describes physical hardware devices that provide vulnerability protection.
-Examples include hardware firewalls and hardware security modules.
-These devices provide an additional element of protection to your network.
+In contrast to anti-virus applications, hardware security describes the physical hardware devices that provide vulnerability protection.
+Devices that provide an additional element of protection to your network include hardware firewalls and hardware security modules.

 6. AI-Based Threat Protection